Motivational dynamics: the hidden factor behind many team and individual challenges

-If you want to better understand how to leverage motivational dynamics, I will be conducting a one-day workshop on August 30th at the Solvay Leadership Summer Camp.
-During this workshop, called “Using motivational dynamics to energize your team”, you will learn about Team Engager’s motivational focus framework:
+If you want to better understand how to leverage motivational dynamics, I will be conducting a one-day workshop on at the Solvay Leadership Summer Camp 2021.
+During this workshop, called “How to manage your energy to perform better?” and organised on Friday 27/8/2021, you will:

 - Learn to optimise your energy level throughout the day, week and year;

 - Be able to recover quickly and refresh your energy level;

 - Optimise the ratio of energy expended compared to the result obtained;